Find Affordable College Courses

 Full Engineering at Louisiana State University and Agricultural & Mechanical College Report

-University of South Florida - Main Campus ranked #14 on this year’s Most Popular Engineering Bachelor’s Degree Schools in the Southeast Region list.
-USF Tampa is a fairly large public school located in the city of Tampa.
+University of South Florida - Main Campus landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree engineering programs.
+USF Tampa is a very large public school located in the large city of Tampa.

 Women make up 26% of the engineering majors at the school.

-The University of Tennessee - Knoxville did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
-It came in at #15 on the list.
-UT Knoxville is a fairly large public school located in the midsize city of Knoxville.
+The University of Tennessee - Knoxville landed the #15 spot in the 2023 rankings for the most popular bachelor’s degree engineering programs.
+UT Knoxville is a very large public school located in the midsize city of Knoxville.

 About 24% of the students majoring in engineering at the school are women while 76% are male.